 Secure, Flexible Payment Processing

-A seamless checkout experience keeps customers happy and conversions high.
-CustomerHub integrates directly with Stripe and connects with hundreds of other payment processors via Zapier, allowing you to accept one-time payments or recurring billing—all without additional transaction fees from CustomerHub.
+CustomerHub integrates with Stripe and connects with hundreds of other payment processors via Zapier.
+You can accept one-time payments or recurring billing without additional transaction fees from CustomerHub.

 Membership renewals, cancellations, and payment tracking happen automatically, so you don’t have to chase payments or manually revoke access.